rrithvik/autoTicket/README.md

   1. Incoming tickets are saved and assigned to agents
   1. Agents help your users resolve their issues

-osTicket is an attractive alternative to higher-cost and complex customer support systems; simple, lightweight, reliable, open source, web-based and easy to setup and use.
+autoTicket is an attractive alternative to higher-cost and complex customer support systems; simple, lightweight, reliable, open source, web-based and easy to setup and use.
 The best part is, it's completely free.